corazawaf/coraza.io/content/docs/tutorials/introduction.md

 ## Prerequisites

 * Golang compiler v1.18+
 * Linux distribution (Debian or Centos recommended) or Mac.
-Windows not supported yet.
+Windows is not supported yet.

 ## Coraza Core Usage

-Coraza can be used as a library for your Go program to implement a security middleware or integrate it with existing application & webservers.
+Coraza can be used as a library for your Go program to implement a security middleware or integrate it with existing applications & webservers.

 ```go
 package main